A Little About the Recipe

 - Pour 1 tbsp of the oil over each salmon.

-- Seal the aluminum foil 'packet' and place them onto a baking tray.
+- Seal the aluminium foil 'packet' and place them onto a baking tray.

 - Bake in the oven for 25 mins.